Al Attiyah is favorite as race kicks off at Dakar 2020 rally - The Media Times

 Together with French navigator Matieu Baumel, their now famous Toyota Hilux steering wheel, Al Attica, which has won a brutal off-road rally three times in the last eight years, has been in great shape in recent years.

-Driving a forest car is natural; it’s hard to see Qatar’s fourth Dakar title as difficult in Saudi Arabia.
+Driving a forest car is natural; it is difficult for Qatar to win the fourth title in Qatar for Saudi Arabia.

 The dream came true